AnnMey/How-to-organise-a-funeral-in-Poland/index.md

 **Notes to self:**
-- sequence diagram of the whole process?
+- sequence diagram of the whole process

+- ustawa o pogrzebach + planowane zmiany w prawie

 - who can organize the funeral
-- all the offices and documents
+- all the offices, and documents 1. to bring 2. to fill

 - cremation
 - cascets

 - all the things you choose at the funeral home
+- obituaries
+- obrazki

 # How to organise a funeral in Poland